chinh1809z/Job-Level-Classification/README.md

 ---

-# REST API
+## REST API

-The trained model is exposed through a REST API built with Flask.
+The trained model is exposed through a REST API built with **Flask**.

-The API provides a `/predict` endpoint that accepts job posting information in JSON format.
+The API provides a `/predict` endpoint that accepts job-posting information in JSON format.

 ### Run the API